 My husband has not seen any sanitizer.
 They’re using water to wipe down their walls and their own shirts or whatever they have to clean them.
 They’re not given any cleaning supplies.
 So they’re using water from their sink to try to wipe down their cell and that’s sanitizing, unless they use their little bar of soap or bodywash to put on there to try to wipe it down.

 And these are grown men.
 These are grown men who have handled every kind of brutality imaginable inside a prison, whether it’s from a CO [correctional officer] or someone else.
 But they’re like legit scared.
 We have heard their tone.
 I cannot express to you the tone in their voice.

 When we talked to him, when I talked to my husband, there’ve been times, it’s like all hope is gone.
 And mind you, this is the man I told you earlier is so optimistic and outgoing and upbeat, and we’re going to get through this, and all of this with his day.
 To where he had no hope.
 He was just like, this is it.

 It’s just all a mess.
-And it’s just all they see around them as death or infections.”
+And it’s just all they see around them is death or infections.